-It's live TV streaming whenever and wherever.
+Said simply, Sling TV is live TV streaming whenever and wherever.
 No contracts, no equipment and no costly statement.
+It's a great value if you like the channel offerings and provided you have a strong internet connection where you live.

-Create an account on DISH's website and use that info to login to the app on iOS, Android, Amazon Fire TV and Amazon Fire TV Stick, Google's Nexus Player, Xbox One, the new Chromecast via the Sling TV app and Roku TV.
-The service will also work on select LG and Samsung smart TVs, and on Macs and PCs via a website portal.
+Create an account on DISH's website and use that info to login to the app on iOS, Android, Apple TV, Amazon Fire TV and Amazon Fire TV Stick, Xbox One, Chromecast via the Sling TV app, any Android TV system and nearly every Roku device.

 The system is more eloquent than apps like TWC TV or Xfinity, and while the latter is almost universally available, trying to remember whose name and email you use to login can ruin a session before it even starts.